AravaChoudhary/Sensor_Fault/README.md

 	For the Sensor Fault Detection project, multiple machine learning algorithms were evaluated and fine-tuned for binary classification.
 Below are the details:

 	- Algorithm Selection:The following algorithms were evaluated based on the dataset:
-	- Logistic Regression**: Used for its simplicity and interpretability.
+	- Logistic Regression: Used for its simplicity and interpretability.
-	- Random Forest Classifier**: To capture complex interactions between features.
+	- Random Forest Classifier: To capture complex interactions between features.
-	- Gradient Boosting Classifier**: For handling non-linear relationships effectively.
+	- Gradient Boosting Classifier: For handling non-linear relationships effectively.
 	- XGBoost Classifier: A powerful boosting algorithm widely used in industry.

 	- Model Training: